junaidzm13/cis2023-pie-chart/README.md

 For the first visualization, your friend would like you to build a pie chart to help visualize the amount invested in each instrument.

-Your task is to calculate `N + 1` angles (in `radians`) representing the boundaries of the slices of the pie chart, where each slice represents the relative investment allocation for an instrument.
-The slices should be arranged in descending order of their sizes (instrument's proportion) in clockwise direction.
+Your task is to calculate `N + 1` angles (in `radians`) representing the boundaries of the slices/arcs of the pie chart, where each slice/arc represents the relative investment allocation for an instrument.
+The slices/arcs should be arranged in descending order of their sizes (instrument's proportion) in clockwise direction.
 You should return a list containing `N + 1` angles where `1 <= N <= 2000`.